statsle/WassersteinSSL/README.md

 ## Overview

 This repository encompasses four components of code.
 Firstly, in the “Distribution Approximation” folder, we visualize an asymptotic equivalence between a uniform spherical distribution and an isotropic Gaussian distribution.
 Secondly, the “Empirical Study” folder presents an empirical analysis, which includes examinations of dimensional collapse degrees, dimensions, the Feature Baby Constraint, the Feature Cloning Constraint, and the Instance Cloning Constraint.
 In the “Large Means” folder, we illustrate how large means can lead to severe representation collapse.
-Lastly, within the “code” folder, we integrate the Wasserstein distance $\mathcal{W}_{2}$ as an additional loss term in various self-supervised learning methods such as BYOL, BarlowTwins, and MoCov2, leading to enhanced performance in downstream tasks.
+Lastly, within the “code” folder, we integrate the Wasserstein distance $\mathcal{W}_{2}$ as an additional loss term in various self-supervised learning methods such as BYOL, BarlowTwins, and MoCo v2, leading to enhanced performance in downstream tasks.
 Using this package, the empirical results presented in Table 2 of this paper can be reproduced.

 ## Distribution Approximation